Dulce de cajuil (cashew apple jam) is an easy recipe for a beloved dessert treasured by Dominicans, and a must-bring-back item from road trips.

 I have no idea how easy (or difficult) it'll be to find cashew apples elsewhere --they certainly aren't easy to find here-- but I still wanted to have this recipe, because if you do get to try it, you'll love it.

 [Recipe + Video] Dulce de Cajuil (Cashew Apple Jam)

 - 6 cloves

 - Peel cashew apples: Using a very sharp knife, peel the cashew apples.
 Discard the peels.

-- Make candied cashew apples: Mix in the cashew apples, sugar, cinnamon, cloves and prunes.
+- Make candied cashew apples: Mix in the cashew apples, sugar, cinnamon, and cloves.
 Heat over low heat until the liquid turns into a light syrup (about 30 minutes).
 Remove from the heat.
 Discard cinnamon and cloves.

 - Serve/store: Chill before serving.
 For storing, place in a lidded jar and refrigerate up to a week.